mhaslinsky/chatappFE/README.md

 ## Features

-- Change rooms, and send messages
+- Change rooms/servers, and send messages
 - Light/dark mode toggle
 - User persistance, both live connections to room and logged in users to server
 - Responsive, both mobile and desktop versions.